paragp/pdfvending/README.md

 loanstatement.template.name=loan-statement
 (Note: These parameters correspond to the HTML file names.
 No need to include the file extension.)

-Completion: Once these steps are completed, the new PDF can be generated via an API call.
+Once these steps are completed, the new PDF can be generated via an API call.
 For API call details, refer to the provided Postman collection.
 When making the call, include the service name in the URL and provide a request body containing the necessary template parameters.